-Any other grant-in-aid, scholarship, or other assistance amounts an individual receives for the actual covered costs charged by the institute of higher education not otherwise excluded by the Federally mandated income exclusions are excluded [24 CFR 5.609(b)(9)(ii)].
+The second category is any other grant-in-aid, scholarship, or other assistance amounts an individual receives for the actual covered costs charged by the institute of higher education not otherwise excluded by the Federally mandated income exclusions) [24 CFR 5.609(b)(9)(ii)].
+Other student financial assistance received by the student that, either by itself or in combination with HEA assistance, exceeds the actual covered costs is included in income.

 Actual covered costs are defined as the actual costs of:

-- Tuition, books, and supplies; - Including supplies and equipment to support students with learning disabilities or other disabilities - Room and board; and - Other fees required and charged to a student by the education institution.
+- Tuition, books, and supplies; - Including supplies and equipment to support students with learning disabilities or other disabilities

+- Room and board; and - Other fees required and charged to a student by the education institution.